Keronon/__learnjs_tasks/README.md

 -----

+## Contains finished home-work (HW) tasks :

 > Recomendation for starting:
-> - do not change folder structure and file-names
+> - be careful with file-names
-> - start files named like "? _ task.mjs" with addition attribute of cmd-line that is number of testing module :
+> - each task has main file, that named like "? _ task.mjs"
+>   - it should be started with additional attribute of cmd-line that is number of testing module :
 >   - cmd-example : node "1 _ task.mjs" 1

-## Contains finished and do not yet home-work (HW) tasks :

 ### Curantly contains:
 - 1st HW